 Diamond Polishing Paste

-To polish your cabochon, diamond compound known as diamond polishing paste is used.
-These come in handy little 5g syringes which are pre-mixed with a water soluble oil and ready to use, so there's no fuss or mess.
-Apply a little to a felt wheel or felt polishing bob and work your way though the grits, starting off with the coarsest grade, 6 microns and finishing with a 1 or 0.25 micron grade.
+To polish your cabochon, a diamond compound known as diamond polishing paste is used.
+These come in handy little 5g syringes which are pre-mixed with a water-soluble oil and ready to use, so there's no fuss or mess.
+Apply a little to a felt wheel or felt polishing bob and work your way through the grits, starting off with the coarsest grade, 6 microns and finishing with a 1 or 0.25 micron grade.
 Depending on how rough your stone is to start with, you may be able to skip some of the coarser grades and perhaps begin with a 3 micron diamond grit.
-By the time you've polished with a 0.25 micron grit your stone will have an exceptional mirror finish.
+When you've polished with a 0.25 micron grit, your stone will have an exceptional mirror finish.

 Diamond Slitting Discs